thomasgrusz/sysadmin_cheatsheets/git.md

 ## More detailed explanations

 git reset
-sets the branch pointer to a commit, that HEAD also points tothe "--mixed" switch is the default, leaving the working directory intact, just restoring the indexthe "--soft" switch leaves the working directory AND the index intact the "--hard" switch sets the working tree, index and branch pointer to HEAD or a specified commit
+sets the branch pointer to a commit, that HEAD also points to the "--mixed" switch is the default, leaving the working directory intact, just restoring the index the "--soft" switch leaves the working directory AND the index intact the "--hard" switch sets the working tree, index and branch pointer to HEAD or a specified commit

 git checkout
-sets the HEAD pointer to a commit (HEAD is the default if "git checkout" is ran without arguments, i.e. checks out a branchor creates a new branch with the "-b" switchor copies the index to the working tree if used with a pathor copies HEAD to working directory AND index if used like this "git checkout HEAD -- file"
+sets the HEAD pointer to a commit (HEAD is the default if "git checkout" is ran without arguments, i.e. checks out a branch or creates a new branch with the "-b" switch or copies the index to the working tree if used with a path or copies HEAD to working directory AND index if used like this "git checkout HEAD -- file"

 git restore file
 sets the working-tree to the indexif combined with the --staged switch (-S), the index is restored from HEADif both the --staged (-S) and the --worktree (-W) switches are used there needs to be a source, i.e. --source HEAD (default) to restore both index and working-tree